 Research has confirmed that the “Y” chromosome, which is crucial for human sex determination, is actually shrinking over time due to genetic decay.

-- Optical Illusion Brain Challenge: If you have 20/20 HD Vision Find the number 02 in 18 Secs
+- Optical Illusion Brain Challenge: Can you find the Odd Giraffe in 12 Seconds?

-- Can You Spot 1847 among 1897 in 30 Seconds?
-Explanation and Solution to the Optical Illusion
+- Optical Illusion Eye Test: Can you find the Hidden Nail within 14 Seconds?
+Explanation and Solution to the Hidden Nail Optical Illusion

-- Optical Illusion: If you have Sharp Eyes find the Word Sore among Soar in 20 Secs
+- Optical Illusion: If you have Eagle Eyes find the Word Engage among Encage in 8 Secs

 This could lead to the Y chromosome no longer existing in the future as it would continue to lose genes that are not necessary for survival.